foundersandcoders/db-morning-challenge/README.md

   `$ echo "export DATABASE_URL = {YOUR_COPIED_DATABASE_URL}" >> "config.env"`
 - Build your database by running: `$ node database/db_build.js`

+**OR**

-#### Using the website
+#### Using the heroku website
-- Fork this repo into your own github account.
+- Log into the heroku website
-- On the heroku dashboard create a new app, giving it a unique name
+- On the heroku dashboard, create a new app, giving it a unique name
 - Go to the `Resources` table and search `postgres` in the `Add-ons` - select the free version of `Heroku Postgres` and click `Provision`
 - Go to `Settings->Reveal Config Variables` to get the url of your database
 - Back in your command line, create a config.env file with the url of your new database.
 You can do that like this: